Atlantic Ocean: Water masses

 The Atlantic Ocean consists of four major, upper water masses with distinct temperature and salinity.
-The Atlantic Subarctic Upper Water in the northernmost North Atlantic is the source for Subarctic Intermediate Water and North Atlantic Intermediate Water.
-North Atlantic Central Water can be divided into the Eastern and Western North Atlantic central Water since the western part is strongly affected by the Gulf Stream and therefore the upper layer is closer to underlying fresher subpolar intermediate water.
-The eastern water is saltier because of its proximity to Mediterranean Water.
-North Atlantic Central Water flows into South Atlantic Central Water at 15°N.
+The Atlantic subarctic upper water in the northernmost North Atlantic is the source for subarctic intermediate water and North Atlantic intermediate water.
+North Atlantic central water can be divided into the eastern and western North Atlantic central water since the western part is strongly affected by the Gulf Stream and therefore the upper layer is closer to underlying fresher subpolar intermediate water.
+The eastern water is saltier because of its proximity to Mediterranean water.
+North Atlantic central water flows into South Atlantic central water at 15°N.

 There are five intermediate waters: four low-salinity waters formed at subpolar latitudes and one high-salinity formed through evaporation.
-Arctic Intermediate Water, flows from north to become the source for North Atlantic Deep Water south of the Greenland-Scotland sill.
+Arctic intermediate water flows from the north to become the source for North Atlantic deep water, south of the Greenland-Scotland sill.
 These two intermediate waters have different salinity in the western and eastern basins.
-The wide range of salinities in the North Atlantic is caused by the asymmetry of the northern subtropical gyre and the large number of contributions from a wide range of sources: Labrador Sea, Norwegian-Greenland Sea, Mediterranean, and South Atlantic Intermediate Water.
+The wide range of salinities in the North Atlantic is caused by the asymmetry of the northern subtropical gyre and a large number of contributions from a wide range of sources: Labrador Sea, Norwegian-Greenland Sea, Mediterranean, and South Atlantic Intermediate Water.